schustda/CDOT-Project-Estimator/README.md

 ===========================

 In partnership with:

 ![Cross Validation Process](images/cdot_logo.png)

 #### Project Objective:
-<b>Use historical data to develop a method that can be used to accurately predict constructions costs for upcoming CDOT projects.</b>
+Use historical data to develop a method that can be used to accurately predict constructions costs for upcoming CDOT projects.

 #### Background:
 Colorado Department of Transportation